I beg to move,

 In August, I submitted a freedom of information request to the Crown Prosecution Service about the conviction rates for rape.
 The answer revealed that less than a third of prosecutions brought against young men result in a conviction.
 Men aged 18 to 24 in England and Wales are consistently less likely to be found guilty than older men.
 Only 32% were convicted last year—the lowest of any age group.
 Successful prosecutions against men aged 25 to 59 were much higher at 46 %.
 The Guardian used those figures in its recent excellent series on rape.

-Given the vast majority of rapes are acquaintance or date rape, the conviction figures suggest a reluctance by juries to find young men guilty of rape.
+Given that the vast majority of rapes are acquaintance or date rape, the conviction figures suggest a reluctance by juries to find young men guilty of rape.
 We need to explore the reasons behind that and how rape myths, stereotypes and attitudes affect juries.
 The rates may reflect the prevailing attitudes in society, and therefore of juries, towards young women, who are often blamed for their own rape.

 The number of men charged with rape in England and Wales has fallen to its lowest level in a decade—a 23% decline in 2017-18, according to the Crown Prosecution Service’s annual “Violence against Women and Girls Report”.
 Yet at the same time, the number of rapes reported to the police soared to more than 41,000 in 2016-17, with a massive 150% increase in the last five years.
 Despite fewer charges, there was a 13% fall in prosecutions and a 12% decrease in convictions.